elasticio/api-docs/source/includes/_workspaces.md

 ```

-This endpoints returns a list of all members of certain Workspace.
+This endpoint returns a list of all members of certain Workspace.

 ### HTTP Request